chun1213/Anime-Recommender/README.md

 <h1> Data </h1>

-The dataset I pickeled above came from this: https://www.kaggle.com/azathoth42/myanimelist This was one of the cleanest MAl datasets I could find at the time so I used this.
+The dataset I pickeled above came from this: https://www.kaggle.com/azathoth42/myanimelist <br />
+This was one of the cleanest MAl datasets I could find at the time so I used this.
 I then converted it to a valid file for BERT4REC to process using convert.py in this repo.
 The pickleing is done inside BERT4REC